 For better or worse, the PostScript wouldn’t be the last time that these two companies tangled together.
 In search of a complete product cycle, during the 1980s Apple developed a new outline font standard called the TrueType, which gave developers a much higher degree of control over how their creations looked in various sizes.

-Each TrueType font consists of a string of tables that are linked together, with the first one being the font directory master, responsible for accessing all of the remaining ones.
-The names were limited to four symbols, and included head, cmap, glyf, loca, maxp, name, post and others.
+Each TrueType font consists of a string of linked tables, with the first being the font directory master, responsible for accessing all the remaining.
+They limited the names to four symbols and included: head, cmap, glyf, loca, maxp, name, post, and others.

-In 1991 the technology was licensed to Microsoft for free in order to ensure maximum adoption rates, but the Seattle-based giant ended up developing its own ‘smart font’ a few years later.
+In 1991 they licensed the technology to Microsoft for free in order to ensure maximum adoption rates, but the Seattle-based giant ended up developing its own ‘smart font’ a few years later.
 Released as TrueType Open in 1994 and later renamed to OpenType in 1996, the package still relied on tables, but they now offered a much wider range of options.
-Font makers could rely on extended language support, numerals, ornaments, ligatures, alternative variants, text layout features, case-sensitive forms and cross-platform formats.
+Font makers could rely on extended language support, numerals, ornaments, ligatures, alternative variants, text layout features, case-sensitive forms, and cross-platform formats.

-Nowadays both TrueType and OpenType are widely used across all common computer platforms and allow font foundries like Fontfabric beautiful custom font design.
+Nowadays both TrueType and OpenType are widely used across all common computer platforms and allow font foundries like Fontfabric a perfect, beautiful custom font design service.

 A Variable Future?

-If you’ve gotten this far, you’re probably wondering what else can be added to this already packed and dense timeline?
+If you’ve gotten this far, you’re probably wondering what else we can add to this already packed and dense timeline?
 Curiously, our window to the future is simultaneously connected to years gone by.

 In the early 1990s Adobe expanded their PostScript technology with the addition of Multiple master fonts, or MM fonts, which contained two or more font styles that could be manipulated in terms of size, width or thickness without a loss of overall quality of readability.

-Fast forward to now when morphing is back in vogue, and not only on our Instagram page either — in 2016 Adobe teamed up with Apple, Google and Microsoft to update the OpenType specifications so they allow for variable fonts.
+Fast forward to now when morphing is back in vogue, and not only on our Fontfabric Instagram.com page either — in 2016 Adobe teamed up with Apple, Google, and Microsoft to update the OpenType specifications so they allow for variable fonts.
 Windows 10 was the first operating system to include one as a default option (Bahnschrift), and the Adobe Creative Cloud supports an ever-increasing selection as well.
 In 2018 we also joined the fray by releasing Slovic, a variable font with five morphing interpretations, ranging from an ornate Old Church Slavonic type to a more contemporary example of sans serif fonts.
-I urge you to browse through our beautiful serif, display, rust, script fonts.
+We urge you to browse through our beautiful serif, display, rust, script fonts.